Information Theory for Complex Systems Scientists: Partial Information Decomposition (PID)

 These definitions all generally imply slightly different intuitions around the question ``what is redundancy".
 For example, for Gaussian processes, Barrett showed that a natural redundancy function is based on the minimum mutual information \cite{barrett_exploration_2015}:

-Another significant limitation of $I^{WB}_{\cap}$ is that it is not localizable in the way that other information in the way that the mutual information is.
+Another significant limitation of $I^{WB}_{\cap}$ is that it is not localizable in the way that the mutual information is.
 This has prompted a search for functions that both satisfy the initial axioms, as well as localizability criteria.
-One of the first was the pointwise common change in surprisal, proposed by Ince \cite{ince_measuring_2017} and based off the inclusion-exclusion criteria and the co-information:
+One of the first was the pointwise common change in surprisal, proposed by Ince \cite{ince_measuring_2017} and based off the inclusion-exclusion criteria that defines the co-information:

 Where $co_Q$ refers to the local co-information computed with respect to a maximum-entropy distribution that preserves pairwise marginals.
 Another, less computationally intensive proposal from Finn \& Lizier \cite{finn_probability_2018} was based on the logic of informative and misinformative local mutual information.
 They decomposed the local mutual information into two components corresponding to informative and misinformative probability mass exclusions \cite{finn_probability_2018}: